 So, I am first and foremost a massive fan of music, and the music that has accompanied my life has always been autobiographical and carefully curated.
 I'm kind of a weirdo.
 Like... this is a rule: you can't play an epic song at just any time.
 You've got to save it for the right moment, you know?
 How do you know what the right moment is?
 I don't know.
 You've got to feel it?
 You just know?
 This is the sort of thing that makes my wife believe I'm completely insane, and she's got a point to be fair.
 Changing to another song in the car?
 You can't just hard cut to the next song.
 No no no. You've got to fade it out a little with the volume knob so it's not so abrupt.
 Be artful about it, yeah?
 Yes.
 I'm well aware there's something wrong with me.
 Now that my kids are old enough to be starting to want to listen to what their friends listen to in the car though, the universe is taking its revenge on me... it's excruciating.
 I am still attempting to brainwash them about what good music is, but with only partial success.

-During the next ten years, I had ample free time, massive opportunity, and even built-by-hand a soundproofed studio in the spare bedroom of the house I was living in for a large chunk of that decade, and yet my creative output amounted to a somewhat self-indulgent seventeen song acoustic album that I may re-release bits and pieces of as b-sides or novelties in the years to come.
-That was it.
+During the next ten years, I had ample free time, massive opportunity, and even built-by-hand a soundproofed studio in the spare bedroom of the house I was living in for a large chunk of that decade, and yet my creative output amounted to a somewhat self-indulgent seventeen song acoustic album that I plan to re-release the highlights of... and that was it.
 I had tried to create all the perfect conditions for creativity but hadn't actually spent much time being creative in that space.
 I couldn't get out of my own way and actually create something.
 I did meet my future wife during that decade though, and that completely changed my world, so the decade was far from lost.

 Fast forward to 2020 and the pandemic, and I found myself playing a lot of guitar during isolation.
 I was a Dad and had carved out a decent career around my day job, and I'd also had a revelation: we make these agreements with ourselves, sometimes without even realizing we're doing it, about what we can and cannot do - about what limits us.
 Like... sometime in grade school, some well-meaning teacher told me that I was probably "more right-brained" and essentially that math might not be my thing.
 I bought that hook, line, and sinker, and spent the rest of my schooling avoiding math everywhere I could.
 Now, I look back and realize that's crap.
 I don't know a ton of people that loved calculus in school, but I know a lot of people who pushed through calc or at least statistics and opened opportunities for themselves because they did.
 I was a Natural Sciences nerd as a kid (ok, I probably still am), and I totally eliminated those paths as a future for myself all because of this agreement I'd made with myself that I was always going to be terrible at math.
 So, ok.
 Maybe I was never destined to be doing advanced math on windows in the Ivy League with grease pens, but if I'd worked harder at it - I'm pretty sure I could have become competent.